Select Presentations and Publications

 The papers I gave in 2011-2012 (Columbia University, McGill University, Rikkyō University, Northeast Historic Film Archive), focused on the results of this work.
-All presentations that I have given since 2013, when this site was established, have focused on Re-Envisioning Japan as an open-ended digital humanities project comprising both a physical collection and a digital environment designed through a process of collaboration and iteration for the purpose of exhibiting this collection.
-For example, in designing this site we have placed a high priority on creating the best possible digital surrogate for each object in order to emphasize its materiality, recognizing the tendency for casual or passive viewers to misinterpret these objects as merely two-dimensional images.
-In addition, reiterative and collaborative prototyping also been essential to the process of designing a framework that reflects my research and the curatorial choices that I have made in building both the collection and the digital archive.
+All presentations that I have given since 2013 when the prototype REJ digital archive was established, have focused on Re-Envisioning Japan as an open-ended digital humanities project comprising both a physical collection and a digital environment designed through a process of collaboration and iteration to exhibit this collection.
+For example, in designing this site, we have prioritized creating the best possible digital surrogate for each object to emphasize its materiality, recognizing the tendency for casual or passive viewers to misinterpret these objects as merely two-dimensional images.
+Reiterative and collaborative prototyping also has been essential to the process of designing a framework that reflects my research and the curatorial choices that I have made in building both the collection and the digital archive.

 “The Resonance of Digital Space: New Critical Practices in Digital Curation,” presentation and panel chair, “Digital Approaches to Japanese Media.”
 Modern Language Association, New York, NY, January 4, 2018. (sponsored session, LLC Japan Since 1900)